JetBlue plane skids off taxiway during landing at Logan Airport

 According to JetBlue, no injuries were reported.

 Earlier Monday, blinding snow and bitter cold forced the airport to shut down its runways.
-This stoppage lasted for about an hour.
+The stoppage lasted for about an hour.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)